bedroom

 Cozy guest bedroom ideas feel more grounded when an oversized area rug anchors the bed.
 An 8x10 rug under a queen makes the room feel generous and quiet.
 Choose a low-contrast pattern that hides lint and light wear.
 Keep the rug centered so both sides feel balanced.
 A large rug reduces echo and adds softness.

-Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades.
-This guide focuses on soft textures, warm light, and practical comfort details that make a welcoming guest room feel effortless.
-Use the ideas to refresh a spare bedroom or make a multipurpose space more inviting..
-Oversized area rug that anchors the bed
+Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades that work in apartments and small spaces alike.
+This guide covers soft textures, warm lighting, and practical comfort details that make a welcoming guest room feel effortless, even on a budget.
+Whether you want to refresh a spare bedroom or make a multipurpose room more inviting for overnight guests, these renter-friendly ideas keep setup easy and results impressive..
+Oversized wool blend area rug anchoring a

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a guest bed anchored by an oversized area rug.
 Materials: wool blend rug, light oak floor, cotton bedding, ceramic lamp.
 Warm low diffused window light, creamy whites with warm beige accents.
 Mood: grounded, cozy, welcoming.
 Shallow depth of field with sharp product detail.
 Balanced minimalist composition, soft shadows, visible room context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 12, CFG: 1.4, Resolution: 768x1024.